Customizable Degree Path with DNP in Professional Leadership

 The Doctor of Nursing Practice, professional leadership specialization is designed to foster the advanced practice of nursing within a complex health system.
-The DNP specialization is targeted toward nurses who are looking for education in a variety of courses that will allow them to take managerial or entrepreneurial roles in healthcare systems or smaller clinical settings.
+This DNP specialization is targeted toward nurses who are looking to customize their specialization courses to fit their career goals.
+A DNP, Professional Leadership degree can help nurses advanced to a managerial or entrepreneurial role in healthcare systems or smaller clinical settings.

 Graduates of the DNP, professional leadership specialization will be able to: